nginxinc/nginx-basics-workshops/labs/lab2/readme.md

     ```

-1. After saving and quitting VI, test it with `nginx -t`.
+1. Save your file, and test your NGINX config by running `nginx -t` command from within the container.
 If the configuration is valid, it will tell you so.
 If you have any errors, it will tell you which file and line number needs to be fixed.

-1. Reload NGINX with `nginx -s reload`.
+1. Reload NGINX with `nginx -s reload` command.

 1. Test your new /debug path with curl, did you remember your Host Header?

     ```bash
     curl 127.0.0.1/debug -H "Host: cafe.example.com"
     ```

-    You should see a response from the `/debug location block`, with the NGINX `$variables` filled in with data for each request to http://cafe.example.com/debug :
+    You should see a response from the `/debug location block`, with the NGINX `$variables` filled in with data for each request to <http://cafe.example.com/debug> :

     ```bash
     #Sample output